 “Owners should understand that while kidney disease is usually a degenerative disease, it is not necessarily a death sentence for the pet,” advises Dr. Byron.
 “There are medications and treatments on the market that can greatly increase the cat’s quality of life and delay the progression of the disease.”

 An overactive thyroid gland, or hyperthyroidism, is another common problem in the aging cat population.
 If your cat has an overactive thyroid, you may notice that he is losing weight, even though his appetite may have increased dramatically, or that his sleep-wake cycle has changed.
 Hyperthyroidism in cats is both easy to diagnose and treat.
 Unfortunately, if the disease is left untreated or undiagnosed it can lead to cardiac disease, gastrointestinal problems, high blood pressure, blindness, and even death.

 While the necessary diagnostic tests can be expensive, if you are interested in pursuing further treatment for your pet, these tests are essential.
+Pet insurance can help alleviate the costs of a cancer diagnosis so you can focus on helping your pet heal.
 Your animal’s prognosis and treatment strategy will vary greatly based on the results of these tests and whether a final diagnosis can be made.

 “Above all, owners need to understand that age itself is not a disease,” explains Dr. Byron “It just means that your pet has an increased likelihood of experiencing certain problems and illnesses.
 As veterinarians, we work to combat these problems and ensure that your pet has the best quality of life possible.”

 Keeping your pet mentally and physically engaged each day is an important way to add years to your senior cat's life.
 Be sure to manage your older cat's diet to ensure he remains at a healthy weight.
 Consider adopting a cat or kitten for companionship and to help your senior cat get moving.